zzgdqh/truffle/packages/truffle-decoder/README.md

      kind: "constructor";
      class: CodecUtils.Types.ContractType;
      arguments: AbiArgument[];
+     abi: CodecUtils.AbiUtils.ConstructorAbiEntry;
      bytecode: string;
      decodingMode: DecodingMode;
    }
    ```

-   This is similar to the function decoding, except that there is no name or
+   This is similar to the function decoding, except that there is no selector,
-   selector, and instead there is `bytecode`, which contains the bytecode for the
+   and instead there is `bytecode`, which contains the bytecode for the
    constructor with the arguments *excluded*.

+   The `abi` field will contain the constructor's ABI entry; if it's a default
+   constructor, we'll generate one.

    *Remark*: In the future this case may also include further information about the
    linked libraries of the contract being constructed by this transaction; however,